You can’t start an online business without a product.

 …the longer answer is that Alibaba is completely safe when you know the signs to look for.

-The most dangerous obstacle in your path to the perfect supplier are the ocean of scammers and middle-men.
+And the most dangerous obstacles to finding the perfect supplier are the scammers and middle-men.

-Luckily, it’s not too difficult to avoid these low lives.
+Luckily, it’s not difficult to avoid these low lives.

-Below, you’ll find a step-by-step guide on avoiding scams, middle-men, and fraud on Alibaba.
+Below, you’ll find a step-by-step guide on how to safely buy products on Alibaba.